tonioostblok/react-novi-netflix/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />

+##Loggin in
+To be able to log in, you will have to register first.
+This can be done by clicking on the link that is found inside the login page.
+Once you are on the register page, you can fill in the form and submit it.
+After that you will be able to log in with your used credentials